New tenant may be on the horizon for train station

-Leaders from Revitalizing Waterbury which owns the historic station on Monday night told the Waterbury Select Board that they last week signed a letter of intent with a potential new tenant to lease space that’s sat shuttered since March 2020.
+Leaders from the nonprofit economic development organization, Revitalizing Waterbury, which owns the historic station, on Monday night told the Waterbury Select Board that last week they signed a letter of intent with a potential new tenant to lease space that’s sat empty since March 2020.

 The identity of the tenant so far is confidential, Wood said.
 “It is a business that will be open to the public; however, we won’t be making any further announcement until a lease is signed.”